 The Early Development Instrument (EDI)

 The Early Development Instrument (EDI) assesses how kindergarteners are progressing across five domains (physical health, emotional maturity, social competence, language and cognitive skills, and communications skills and general knowledge).
-With funding from DCCECE, Arkansas Research Center (ARC) is leading the effort to expand the EDI to all counties in the state while continuing to engage and collaborate with local stakeholders.
+With funding from the ADE Office of Early Childhood, Arkansas Research Center (ARC) is leading the effort to expand the EDI to all counties in the state while continuing to engage and collaborate with local stakeholders.
 This work is done in partnership with Excel by 8 and UCLA’s Center for Healthier Children, Families and Communities.

 Early Development Instrument in Action